-- Step 2: Compare lenders.
-Once you decide on a type of mortgage loan, compare lenders in your area that offer your loan of choice.
+Once you decide on a type of mortgage loan, compare lenders in your area that offer your home loan of choice.
 Take a look at current interest rates and get to know each lender’s application process.

-- Step 4: Gather your documentation.
 You’ll need to give your lender some financial information when you apply for a loan.
-The specific documents you’ll need will depend on your lender, but most require the following:
+The specific documents you’ll need will depend on your lender, but most require the following of your last:

 If you’re self-employed, you might need to provide more documentation.

-- Step 5: Apply for a preapproval.
-Once you’ve got all of your documents, it’s time to apply for a loan preapproval.
-Many lenders for first-time buyers now allow you to apply for a loan online.
+Once you’ve got all of your documents, it’s time to apply for a home loan preapproval.
+Many lenders for first time buyers now allow you to apply for a loan online.
 Check your lender’s process and apply for your preapproval.
 Once you have your preapproval in hand, you can begin shopping for a home.

 There are many different lenders operating in Ohio, and each of their standards can vary widely.
 As an example, let’s take a look at how credit standards can vary by lender.